 Prior to joining ACMC, Zoë worked for civilian law enforcement agencies responsible for the oversight of police.
 In these roles she led investigations, strategic reviews and research on police operations, policies, programs and practices for independent police watchdogs.
 Zoe has authored three Parliamentary reports which presented investigative findings and made recommendations regarding legislative and policy reform on issues related to police use of force, the investigative processes following deaths associated with police contact, and the policing of persons associated with serious organised crime and terrorism.

-Zoë has also held an adjunct lecturer position within the school of Humanities and Social Sciences, University of New South Wales (UNSW) at the Australian Defence Force Academy (ADFA) where she previously taught undergraduate and post-graduate students on a range of political science subjects related to use of force and global security.
+Zoë is an adjunct lecturer with the school of Humanities and Social Sciences, University of New South Wales (UNSW) at the Australian Defence Force Academy (ADFA), where she previously taught undergraduate and post-graduate students on a range of political science subjects related to use of force and global security.